maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 Arbel SOC provides four SPI flash monitoring(FLM).

 - The FLM is connected in parallel to a flash interface, with only the chip-select in series connection.
-The flash controller is connected to the flash device via six signals and supports up to quad data bus.
+The flash controller is connected to the flash device via six signals and supports up to the quad data bus.

 - Arbel evb can enable FLM mode and test.
   ```